LaunchPlatform/bq/README.md

 ### Define your own tables

 BeanQueue is designed to be as customizable as much as possible.
-Of course, you can define your own SQLAlchemy model instead of the ones we provided.
+Of course, you can define your own SQLAlchemy model instead of using the ones we provided.

 To make defining your own `Task` model or `Worker` model much easier, you can use our mixin classes: